ludensg/chimera-exp/README.md

 # Chimera Framework Experiments

 This repository holds two experiments based on the Chimera Bidirectional Pipeline Paper.
-A main experiment (in the chimera-eval directory), and a prior experimental test to check for an appropriate environment setup.
+There are two main components:

+1. **Main Experiment**: Located in the [chimera-eval](./chimera-eval) directory, this part of the repository contains the comprehensive experiment setup and results.
+2. **Prior Experimental Test**: Located in the [test](./test/) directory, this is a preliminary test conducted to ensure the environment is correctly set up for the main experiment.
+Details can be found inside.

+Additionally, the Chimera framework used in these experiments is sourced from their official repository, but the code in the [Chimera](./Chimera/) directory is changed to work in the HiperGator environment (mainly the using of different storages, the home storage for the code, and the blue storage for I/O).
+You can find the Chimera framework and its documentation here: [Chimera Repository](https://github.com/Shigangli/Chimera).

 ## 1. Comprehensive Experiment Proposal